-This Graduate Nursing Student Handbook is intended as a resource for students in the Master of Science in Nursing and Post-Master's Certificate Programs at Lehman College (CUNY) Department of Nursing, as well as prospective applicants to the program.
-It was designed to make information about the program structure and policies easily available to you.
-If you have any questions about the content of this handbook, please speak to your faculty advisor, program faculty and staff or the Director of the Graduate Nursing program.
+This Nursing Student Handbook is intended as a resource for students in the Master of Science in Nursing and Post-Master's Certificate Programs at Lehman College (CUNY), as well as prospective applicants to the programs.
+It was designed to make information about each program structure as well as policies easily available to you.
+If you have any questions about the content of this handbook, please speak to your faculty advisor, program faculty, staff or the Director of the Graduate Nursing program.
 Department of Nursing policies, procedures and course requirements are updated and revised periodically.
 Please review the Nursing Student Handbook for current information.